 5. Status Bar

-A horizontal strip that provides information about the open presentation like slide number, applied Theme, etc. It also includes the view and zoom options.
-The View buttons are explained later in this page.
+A horizontal strip that provides information about the opened presentation like slide number, applied Theme, etc. It also includes the view and zoom options.
+The View buttons are explained later in this page (see point 7).
 Learn more about the Status Bar here.

 6. Notes Pane

 Directly below the active slide, this is where you input speaker notes for the current slide.
 None of this content is visible on the actual slide while presenting, although it is visible in both Notes Page view and Presenter view.
 Learn more about the Notes Pane here.